SlicerIGT/aigt/README.md

 - Clone this repository on your computer.
 Your local clone may be in a path like `c:\dev\aigt`
 - Start the *Anaconda Prompt* application and navigate to the environment setup folder `cd c:\dev\aigt\SetupAnaconda`
 - Run the *setup_env.bat* file to create environment in a folder, e.g. `setup_env.bat c:\dev\dlenv`
-This will install TensorFlow 2.0, as we are using tf.keras by default.
-The previous environment setup script is still available as `setup_env_tf1.bat`
+This will install TensorFlow 2.0 and other packages that are used by projects.
+The previous environment setup script (for TensorFlow v1 is still available as `setup_env_tf1.bat`
 ## Additional local files you may need, but they are not in the code repository
 Please do not commit/push these local files, as everybody sets them up with values that only apply to their environment.
 - **local_vars.py** - Some notebooks require a file in the Notebooks folder of your local repository clone, named **local_vars.py**.
 This file should define the *root_folder* variable.
 The file may just contain this single line of code: `root_folder = r"c:\Data"`.